-The Group has a Code of Conduct for Directors, senior executives, employees, consultants and contractors, which set out the fundamental principles of business conduct expected by the Group.
-The Code of Conduct, as it relates to Directors, is contained within the Charter and available on the Group's website.
+The Group has a Code of Conduct which applies to Directors, Senior Executives, employees, consultants and contractors, and sets out the fundamental principles of business conduct expected by the Group.
+The Code of Conduct, as it relates to Directors, is contained within the Charter and available on the Group's governance website.